pbs-assess/gfplot/CONTRIBUTING.md

 ## Building the package

+The best resource on developing R packages is <http://r-pkgs.had.co.nz/>.

-Having cloned the repo onto your computer, open R in the `gfplot/` directory and run
+Having cloned the repository onto your computer, open R in the `gfplot/` directory (if you open the `gfplot.Rproj` file in RStudio your working directory will be automatically set) and run:

 ```r
 devtools::install()